 If you are growing tomatoes outside this summer in the UK, one of the best ways to ensure a successful crop is to sow blight resistant tomato seeds.

-They have been bred to include the genes necessary to fight off blight, which is a fungal infection, with the blight resistant genes Ph2 and Ph3, making a plant totally protected.
+They have been bred to include the genes necessary to fight off blight, which is a fungal infection.
+By including the blight resistant genes – Ph2 and Ph3, makes the fruit totally protected, unlike tomato varieties that are only blight tolerant.

 The first blight resistant tomato variety in the UK was Crimson Crush.
 This was developed and bred by Simon Crawford and James Stroud, a plant breeder from Yorkshire and a scientist at Bangor University.